 My name is Matthew Callahan

-I’m a designer, developer and communicator who on a daily basis bridges the gap between editors, engineers and creatives.
-I lead a team of front-end developers and designers who build and maintain The Washington Post’s bespoke digital storytelling experiences.
-My speciality is integrated storytelling: blending and prioritizing the use of visual media and technology to bring stories to audiences in new ways.
+I’m a designer and communicator with nearly ten years of experience leading creative teams alongside evolving technologies at The Washington Post.
+My background is in print and digital design and my speciality is integrated storytelling: blending and prioritizing the use of visual media and technology to bring stories to audiences in new ways.

 Some projects I’ve edited over the years

-Since I became an editor in 2018, I’ve gotten a chance to be a part of dozens of The Post’s most exciting and innovative projects including Pulitzer Prize winning stories, months-long investigations and quick turnaround projects.
-My role varies: sometimes I’m working with the editors and designers to shape the story, other times refining UX cues or optimizing load time and performance.
-My job is to make sure that we overcome any challenges, technical or otherwise, and that the stories publish across all platforms, on time and bug-free.
+After I became an editor in 2018, I got a chance to be a part of dozens of The Post’s most exciting and innovative projects including Pulitzer Prize winning stories, months-long investigations and quick turnaround projects.
+My role varied: sometimes I worked with the editors and designers to shape the content of the story, other times refined UX cues or optimized load time and performance.
+My job was to ensure that we overcome any challenges, technical or otherwise, and that the stories published across all platforms.

 Some projects I designed before becoming an editor